- Common name: Barren-ground Caribou

 - Global: G5T4(Secure/Sub-species Apparently Secure)

 165,000 to 220,000

-Barren-ground Caribou are herd animals and can be found in Yukon in the massive Porcupine Herd (169,000) or the smaller Forty Mile Herd (51,000).
+Barren-ground Caribou are herd animals and can be found in the Yukon in the massive Porcupine Herd (169,000) or the smaller Forty Mile Herd (51,000).
 The open tundra and sparse trees allow the herds to see predators from a great distance.
 Large herds will move together between calving grounds and summer feeding, to wintering grounds to the south.
 Cows will keep antlers until they calve in June allowing pregnant females to claim and defend the best feeding areas in late winter when they need high quality food.

 Lichen, forbs, grasses, sedges, willows and mushrooms.

 Sights and sounds

 Caribou and people